lpekarek/FRIED_POTATO/README.md

 **Output**

-POTATO creates an "Analysis_constantF" folder with timestamp in the analysed directory.
+FRIED POTATO creates an "Analysis_constantF" folder with timestamp in the analysed directory.
 Both, the time-distance plot and the fitted histogram are exported as separate figures in PNG format.
 In addition, the smoothened values as well as the histogram distribution are exported into CSV files.
 Last, a table with values of the fitted parameters is exported in CSV format.